Kyle4cann/Splunk-Labs/README.md

 ### Step 4.
 Monitoring and Capturing SplunkForwarder Logs
 - Go to your instance page and run the KyleTechForwarder instance
-- Launch KyleTech instance
+- Launch the KyleTech instance
-- Log in to splunk Admin page and log in
+- Log in to the Splunk Admin page and log in
 - Go to Search, type index="Splunkdemo2", enter

 ![image](https://github.com/user-attachments/assets/7b4016c9-862b-432e-93b1-e423ae57c09d)